List of leaders of the opposition in the Kerala Legislative Assembly

-The post of Leader of the Opposition in the Kerala Legislative Assembly has been held by 11 politicians since the Assembly was established in 1957.
+The post of Leader of the Opposition in the Kerala Legislative Assembly has been held by 12 politicians since the Assembly was established in 1957.
 All have belonged to either the Indian National Congress, the Communist Party of India or the Communist Party of India (Marxist).
-The current Leader of the Opposition, since May 2021, is V. D. Satheesan.
+The current Leader of the Opposition is Pinarayi Vijayan since 18 May 2026.
 V. S. Achuthanandan has served as Leader of the Opposition for 15 non-consecutive years which makes him the longest serving leader of the opposition in Kerala Legislative Assembly.